 Can You Drink the Tap Water in Las Vegas (Should You?)
+Las Vegas Water

 Las Vegas is a popular destination for travelers, but should you drink the tap water?
 We’ve all taken a drink from the hotel bathroom faucet in the middle of the night during a trip.
 It usually tastes pretty bad, but it’s generally safe to drink.
 Can the same be said for Las Vegas?

 The tap water in Las Vegas is completely safe to drink.
 Water from the faucet in Las Vegas meets or exceeds all local and national drinking water standards.
-Due to the hardness of the water, and a strong chlorine taste, many people prefer to drink filtered or bottled water while visiting the city.
+Due to the hardness of the water, and its strong chlorine taste, many people prefer to drink filtered or bottled water while visiting the city.

 Is the Tap Water in Las Vegas Really Safe to Drink?

-The drinking water from the tap in Las Vegas is considered very safe to use.
+Drinking tap water in Las Vegas is considered very safe.
 In fact, it reportedly exceeds the federal and state regulations on drinkable water.
 If you have any concerns about the water supply, you can download and read the Las Vegas Valley Water District’s annual report here.
-There is plenty of clean water in Sin City!

 Why Your Doctor May Suggest You Go for Bottled Water

 It’s safer.
-While the risk of bacteria making it through the city purification system is very minimal, it is there.
+While the risk of bacteria making it through the city purification system is minimal, it is there.
 If you’re having a difficult or high-risk pregnancy, your doctor may suggest you stick to filtered or purified water from a bottle.
 Bottled water is considered safer.

 If you have a disease that causes you to have a lowered immune system, your doctor may already have you on bottled water.
 Designer or filtered water is more expensive than city water because it’s carefully inspected for any contaminant that shouldn’t be present.
-It’s also a consistent product, so if you have a delicate stomach, it shouldn’t cause upset if you’re used to drinking one kind of water.

-If your doctor is concerned about your health if you drink Las Vegas tap water, you definitely should stick to bottled water.
+If your doctor is concerned about your health if you drink Las Vegas’s tap water, you should stick to bottled water.
 The risk is very, very minimal, but if your doctor considers your condition precarious enough that he suggests you not drink it, make sure you do your best not to.

 What to Do If You Don’t Want to Drink the Tap Water